 Any links to Amazon are affiliate links.

 Myths versus Realities of Babywise.
-The truth behind the Babywise controversy.
+The truth behind the Babywise controversy and what it does say or doesn’t.
 What On Becoming Babywise Really says.

 This post contains affiliate links.

 My first child was basically born back when dinosaurs roamed the Earth so far as the Internet is concerned.
 The Internet existed, but it wasn’t on the top five list of places you would turn to for information.
 Because of that, my husband and I happily parented him, our Babywise baby, for two years before we even realized there was any sort of controversy surrounding On Becoming Babywise.

 It was when my second child was born and had reflux that I looked to the Internet for Babywise help (plus dinosaurs had gone extinct, so enlightenment had begun).
 I wanted to know how people with reflux babies also did Babywise and I figured the Internet was just the place to find them.

 You can imagine my utter shock when I did a simple Google search!
 I was baffled.
 Absolutely flabbergasted.
 Could these people have possibly read the same book I did?!?

 The reality is the vast majority of people making claims online about what Babywise “says” have not in fact read the book.
 They have only read other people’s claims about the book.